CenterForSpatialResearch/mapping_architecture_urbanism_humanities/06_Projections.md

 ![U.S. Census Data Population Estimates Table](Images/06_02_searchResult.png)

-Click the link to navigate to the table.
+Click the first entry to navigate to the table.
 This view should include a column listing the full name of every U.S. state, and entries for each state containing population estimates for 2012, 2013, 2014, 2015, 2016, 2017, 2018, and 2019.
 Before downloading, we will filter this view to make sure we only pull the values we need (2019 population estimates).

 In the table view, click `Filter` to open a right panel.
 First, go to the `Columns` tab and make sure that both `Geography` and `Estimate Date` is checked.